grounded-lab/plsm-GD/README.md

 ## Target

-Since Google Docs/Sheets/Slides workflows are inherently multi-tab and long-running, several structural frictions persist:
+Since Google Docs/Sheets/Slides workflows are inherently multi-tab and long-running, there are several structural frictions that persist:

 - **no project-level session memory**